How To Apply For A Temporary Road Closure (For An Event)

 Council aims to encourage and accommodate community events.
 Our main concern when approving events is the safety of all road users, including the event participants and organisers.

 Organisers planning an event on the road should contact the nearest Council office via email or (07) 895 8188.

-Organisers must obtain the approval of Ruapehu District Council or New Zealand Transport Agency (NZTA).
+Organisers must obtain the approval of Ruapehu District Council and/or New Zealand Transport Agency (NZTA).

 - Allow sufficient time for the event to be assessed.
 Submitting the application at least two months in advance is recommended, as applications for Temporary Road Closure MUST be advertised at least 42 days prior to the event.

 - In SPECIAL cases, Council can approve road closures in less time.
 These circumstances will be deemed EXTRAORDINARY.